What did the 2008–10 tax stimulus acts do?

 - It set an effective exemption of $5 million and a 35 percent tax rate for the estate tax for 2011 and 2012, and replaced the state death tax credit with a deduction.

 - It reduced the Social Security tax rate on employees to 4.2 percent for 2011 and the self-employment tax rate by 2 percentage points for 2011.
-(However, the act did not reduce the amount of self-employment tax that taxpayers could deduct on their income tax returns.)
+However, the act did not reduce the amount of self-employment tax that taxpayers could deduct on their income tax returns.

-- It raised the AMT exemption to $47,450 for single filers and $72,450 for married couples filing jointly for 2010 and to $48,450 and $74,450, respectively, for 2011.
+- It raised the AMT exemption to $47,450 for single filers and $72,450 for married couples filing jointly for 2010, and to $48,450 and $74,450 for 2011.

 - It extended other expiring tax provisions, including the deduction for state and local general sales taxes, the above-the-line deduction for education expenses, and the educator expense deduction, through 2011.

 The temporary reduction in the Social Security tax effectively replaced the MWP credit from the 2009 stimulus.
 That swap reduced the tax savings for low-income workers—single people with earnings under $20,000 and couples with earnings under $40,000—and provided large new tax breaks for high earners.
 Recall that single workers with income over $95,000 and couples with income over $190,000 got no MWP credit.
-In contrast, the cut in the Social Security tax rate saved high earners—those with earnings at or above the $106,800 cap on earnings subject to the tax in 2011—$2,136 in payroll taxes and double that for high-earning couples.
+In contrast, the cut in the Social Security tax rate saved high earners—those with earnings at or above the $106,800 cap on earnings subject to the tax in 2011—$2,136 in payroll taxes and double that for couples.

 A Tax Policy Center analysis showed that, while about two-thirds of households in the lowest income quintile (income under about $18,000) would have gotten either credit, their average MWP credit would have been twice their payroll tax savings—$371 versus $178.
 Meanwhile, nearly 90 percent of households in the top quintile (income over about $105,000) got an average payroll tax cut of about $2,250, compared with just 60 percent who would have gotten MWP credits averaging about $650.